Marina Tsurtsumiya

-Marina Tsurtsumiya (Russian:Марина Романовна Цурцумия; February 3, 1964) is a Moscow based director and activist best known for her 1993 film Only Death Comes for Sure.
+Marina Tsurtsumiya (Russian:Марина Романовна Цурцумия; February 3, 1964) is a Moscow-based director and activist best known for her 1993 film Only Death Comes for Sure.

 Early life and education

 Tsurtsumiya was exposed to the film industry at a young age by her parents.
 Her mother, studying at VGIK to become a film critic, would take Tsurtsumiya to classes with her.
 Her father, Roman Tsurtsumiya was a camera-operator who worked with Sergei Gerasimov and as a director of photography for Sergei Bondarchuk.
 He later became a director in his own right.
 Tsurtsumiya's father inspired her to take up the craft, “He took me on shoots with him sometimes when I was still very young, 7 or 8.
 That’s when I decided that my future would be in the cinema.”

 In her final year of secondary school, Tsurtsumiya applied to VGIK film school and was rejected.
 She used her father's connections to work as an editor at Gorky Studio until she could apply again.
 After a year she was accepted and studied with the science fiction director A.M.
 Zguridi.
 At 19, she was the youngest student in her class of eight and said of the experience, "they treated me like a child."
-After graduating in 1987 Tsurtsumiya again worked at Gorky studio for a time before branching out into independent cinema.
+After graduating in 1987 Tsurtsumiya again worked at Gorky Studio for a time before branching out into independent cinema.

-Tsurtsumiya's ethnic background is a mix of Belorussian, Polish, and Georgian heritage.
+Tsurtsumiya's ethnic background is a mix of Belarusian, Polish, and Georgian heritage.
 She says her blended lineage impacts the kinds of stories she chooses to tell through her filmmaking.
 In an interview she noted, "I'm really not able to say what nationality I am" and that this made her want to "make films which unite people."